handpipe/handpipe.js/README.md

 **genplate([ data ])**

+Create a through stream to compile a template and apply a data context to it.
+Pipe Handlebars in, and HTML/Markdown/whatever out.
+Shortcut for `genplate.compile().pipe(genplate.apply([ data ]))`

 ### data

 The `data` object gets values for the template.
 Properties that require async processing are functions with the signature `function (next, cb) {}`.